OathPros/COMP3/source/guidelines/app-icons.rst

 * Symbols related to the domain (for example, the “play” triangle for a video player).
 * If the app has a distinctive UI, a simplified, stylized version of it.

-Avoid metahors that are unrelated to the name or function of the app.
+Avoid metahors that are unrelated to the name or function of the app, such as using characters or mascots.
 Also avoid using logos which rely on a specific visual style.

 GNOME App Icon Style
 --------------------

+TODO: add an image with a set of app icons, to give an overview of the general style.

 The GNOME app icon style is simple and geometric.
 In many cases you can draw an entire icon with only basic shapes.